Skip to content

 Next steps

-Now that you know about the differences between a Symfony bundle and a Shopware plugin, you might also want to have a look into the following Symfony-specific topics and how they are integrated in Shopware 6:
+Now that you know about the differences between a Symfony bundle and a Shopware plugin, review the following guides:

 Was this page helpful?